Hadil-Ben-Abdallah/Guess-The-Number/README.md

 - Font by Google Fonts
 - Inspired by Jonas Schmedtmann's JavaScript course
-- Special thanks Jonas Schmedtmann 💛
+- Special thanks to Jonas Schmedtmann 💛

 <h6 align="center">Made with 💙 By Hadil Ben Abdallah</h6>